Landmark Center (St. Paul)

 St. Paul's historic Landmark Center, completed in 1902, originally served as the United States Post Office, Courthouse, and Custom House for the state of Minnesota.
 It was designed by Willoughby J. Edbrooke, who served as Supervising Architect of the U.S. Treasury Department in 1891–92.
 Edbrooke designed a body of public architecture, much of which, like this structure, was completed after his 1896 death.
 Landmark Center stands at 75 West Fifth Street in Rice Park and is now an arts and culture center.

-The exterior is pink granite ashlar with a hipped red tile roof, steeply pitched to shed snow and adorned by numerous turrets, gables and dormers with steeply peaked roofs; cylindrical corner towers with conical turrets occupy almost every change of projection.
+The exterior is pink granite ashlar with a Ludowici clay tile roof, steeply pitched to shed snow and adorned by numerous turrets, gables and dormers.
+Cylindrical corner towers with conical turrets occupy almost every change of projection.
 There are two massive towers, one of which houses a clock.
 The exterior is almost devoid of carved detail.
 The interior features a five-story courtyard with skylight and rooms with 20-foot ceilings, appointed with marble and carved mahogany and oak finishes.
 Its Romanesque Revival architecture is similar to Edbrooke's Old Post Office Building in Washington D.C.

 John Dillinger's girlfriend Evelyn Frechette, Alvin "Creepy" Karpis, "Doc" Barker and other members of the Barker-Karpis gang were tried in the building when it served as a federal courthouse.

 Judges Walter Henry Sanborn and John B. Sanborn Jr. kept their chambers here while serving on the Eighth Circuit Court of Appeals.
 U.S. Supreme Court Justice Harry Blackmun worked in the building as a law clerk to the younger Sanborn in 1932–33.

-In the 1970s, a citizens' group saved the building from demolition and restored it to its previous grandeur.
+In the 1970s, a citizens' group saved the building from demolition and, guided by supervising architect Donald (Don) J. Leier, an expert in restoration architecture, restored it to its previous grandeur.
 It was placed on the National Register of Historic Places and reopened to the public as Landmark Center in 1978.

 After its comprehensive 1972–78 renovation, the center became home to many prominent Twin Cities arts organizations, now including: